ivantime/informationRetrievalProject/README.md

--Finished sample Web Layout (HTML/CSS/AutoComplete) on html webpage -Finished to Dynamically populate "Search" results on search button "click" -On Select search's autopopulate-list option to populate selection to search box
+-Finished sample Web Layout (HTML/CSS/AutoComplete) on html webpage -Finished to Dynamically populate "Search" results on search button "click" -On Select search's autopopulate-list option to populate selection to search box -Return Number of Search Results and the Time it Took to get Them

 Currently working on:
 -None